Build a better Blackberry Pie using tapioca, an old-school alternative to flour or cornstarch, plus enough berries to start your own farmer’s market!

 Next, we put together the Blackberry Pie filling, and I choose fresh, not frozen blackberries for this recipe.

 Many home cooks’ and chefs’ recipes (like the blackberry pie Pioneer Woman version) use frozen, but I almost always go the fresh route when I’m making fruit pies or other goodies!

-I really do think there’s a noticeable textural difference, and I just try to make these recipes when the fruit is in season to ensure consistent ripeness.
+I really do think there’s a noticeable textural difference, and I just try to make these recipes when the fruit is in the season to ensure consistent ripeness.